brianbtrfld/sram-ebike/README.md

 # E-Bike Telemetry App
 This project provides a complete solution for processing and visualizing e-bike telemetry data.
 It consists of a web API backend and a desktop application frontend.

+## Overview
+The Tauri `desktop-app` allows the user to select two different rides stored as static JSON files.
+The rides represent actual GPX files converted to a simpler JSON format using the Python `utils-gpx` project.
+The ride dashboard is a simulation but includes calculations based on the ride JSON input.
+The dashboard Upload ride button uploads the complete ride JSON input to the `web-api` project where a summary is generated and stored in-memory with the ride and waypoints.

 ## Main Components